LiyanIbrahim/intro-to-IM/midtermProject/journal.md

 I decided to decrease the number of cards to 6 cards. </br>
 So far, I have a class called cards and I loaded the images in the places I want them to be.
 I also made a main menu for the game </br>

+## October 17:

+While I spent a significant amount of time yesterday working on the plan for this game.
+Today, I want to focus on making sure I have most of the functionalities installed.
+Those include the different buttons and screens and how to navigate them.